Workshop and performance day open to all young players aged 8 – 21

 Come and experience the joy of wind band playing at the Big Youth Music Experience for young woodwind, brass and percussion players.

-Come to BANDWISE 2023 – an instrumental workshop day & informal concert for all young woodwind, brass and percussion players of grade 2 standard and above.
+Come to BANDWISE 2025 – an instrumental workshop day & informal concert for all young woodwind, brass and percussion players of grade 2 standard and above.
+(For string players – check out STRINGWISE!)

 Rehearsals are led by experienced conductors and a team of specialist instrumentalists on the workshop day.
 Family and friends are invited to watch the informal concert the following weekend at Nottingham’s Albert Hall!